Azure-Samples/jfkfileshooverbot/README.md

 With the bot open in the browser, you can activate the "Use speech" checkbox.
 After Hoover's voice greets you, you can ask him questions by addressing him as "Mr. Hoover," for example, "Mr. Hoover, what does GPFLOOR mean?"

 The bot's speech recognition is temporarily disabled while the bot is speaking.
-Rcognition turns off automatically after twenty seconds without detected speech.
+Recognition turns off automatically after twenty seconds without detected speech.

 ## Technical details